merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 done
 ```

-If you have erased the file create a new one (Hint: `nano seqcounter.sh` )
+If you have erased the file create a new one (Hint: `nano seqcounter.sh`).

 Now we are going to create a new folder with our script and sequence files to be synchronized with Github.
-Once the folder is created we can move our script inside, and change our location to be inside the folder
+Once the folder is created we can move our script inside, and change our location to be inside the folder:

 ```
 mkdir test_repo